mmoore483/quiz/README.md

 - Upon pressing "next" the cursor is focussed in the answer box

-- From a coder experience, the variables at the beginning of the css make it easy to change colour scheme.
+- From a coder experience, the variables at the beginning of the CSS make it easy to change colour scheme.
 It is also easy to update the quiz questions as they are read in from a csv rather than written out in the script.js file.

 - A celebration or commiseration overlay that is only visible upon submission of the answer and disappears when the next button is pressed.
-Ii incorrect, it also displays to the user what their submission was and always shows what the actual answer is.
+If incorrect, it also displays to the user what their submission was and always shows what the actual answer is.

 ### Features Left to Implement
-- The ability to add more than one user: much fo the object set up was orientated around this task.
+- The ability to add more than one user: much of the object set up was orientated around this task.
+I recognise that there are different ways to implement for a sole user which would have made the code simpler.

 - Multiple choice: in retrospect it is difficult to get the right answer due to the complexity of multiple words and punctuation as well as poor spelling.